openhab/openhab1-addons/bundles/binding/org.openhab.binding.tcp/README.md

 The TCP and UDP bindings can be configured in the files `services/tcp.cfg` and `services/udp.cfg`, respectively.

-> Note: This is optional for the configuration and not necessary for receiving data.
-Item-defintions are enough for receiving data.
-(Developer confirm?
-20150128).
-There's a bug in the binding that requires at least one udp configuration to be defined or the binding will not send UDP messages.
+> Note: This configuration ought to be optional and not necessary for receiving data, but it is required: the TCP and UDP bindings need at port set in `services/tcp.cfg` or `services/udp.cfg` respectively for the bindings to receive data.
+There might also still be a bug in the binding that requires at least one udp configuration to be defined or the binding will not send UDP messages.

 The indicated default values apply to both bindings unless otherwise noted.